 ‘Unkind is when I walk up to you and smack you in the face for replying me when I wasn’t talking to you.’
 Lance said, directing his words to Adam.

 ‘Let’s go for a walk, Seth.’
 Lance began.
 ‘I wonder why they paired us in the same room with these losers.’
 Seth and Lance walked out of the room and banged the door behind them.

 ‘Father, forgive them for they know not what they do.’
 Forester whispered, but it was audible enough for Adam to hear.
 It infuriated Adam the more.

-‘Is that all you can say when that boy talks down on you?’
+‘Is that all you can say when that boy talks down to you?’

 ‘I’d like to go for a walk.’
 Forester said to Adam, not wanting to fill him in on the details; because Adam would have been irritated to know that Forester actually intended to go search for Lance and Seth.

 ‘It’s almost lights out.
 Why now?’
 Adam asked, sitting up on his bed, nibbling on a cookie.

 ‘I could do a lot with a few minutes of stretching my legs.’
 Forester replied.